jacwib/qmk_firmware/keyboards/preonic/keymaps/jacwib/readme.md

 # Jacwib's preonic keymap.

-Designed for use with a swedish language.
+Swedish, standard-ish keyboard layout, with some extra goodies.

+Still rocking the rev1 in 2019!

+* Version 1.2:

+Added steno mode, mixed some stuff up.

-Version 1.1:
+* Version 1.1:

 Added PgUp and PgDn keys.

 Also added "Mac mode".
 Unsure if it even works.
 Might however be able to test soon.

+(2019 update: it does work.)

-Version 1.2:
+* Version 1.2:

 Changed around alt and super keys.